 Students with Off-campus Course Assignments: If you will need your car to travel off campus as part of required course work, you need to register it to park on campus.
-As noted above, decals are issued on a first-come, first-serve basis, and if the available decals have been issued before you apply, you will not be permitted to park on campus.
+As noted above, decals are issued on a first come, first served basis, and if the available decals have been issued before you apply, you will not be permitted to park on campus.

-Commuting Student (students living off campus): Commuting students must pay the parking registration fee to park on campus in any available student parking area.
+Commuting Student (students living off campus): For the fall 2020 term, commuting students will not be subject to the parking registration fee.
+However, commuting students will still need to register for a parking permit to be able park on campus in any available student parking area.

 Please note that Wheaton College is not responsible for the loss, theft, or damage to any vehicle or its contents while parked on campus; and vehicle owners are encouraged to have the appropriate insurance to cover vandalism and theft.

 Non-resident students must submit a ‘Nonresident Student Vehicle Information Form’ to the Public Safety Office.
-The form can be completed and downloaded from Commonwealth of Massachusetts.
+The form can be completed and downloaded from Commonwealth of Massachusetts website.